Zander-J/AFFAKT/README.md

 ### Deception Datasets
 The local data storage path should be consistent with that in `data/path_categ.py`.
 #### Real-Life Trial Dataset (RLT)
-> Ver¨®nica P¨¦rez-Rosas, Mohamed Abouelenien, Rada Mihalcea, and Mihai Burzo.
+> VerÃ³nica PÃ©rez-Rosas, Mohamed Abouelenien, Rada Mihalcea, and Mihai Burzo.
 2015.
 Deception Detection using Real-life Trial Data.
 In Proceedings of the 2015 ACM on International Conference on Multimodal Interaction (ICMI '15).
-Association for Computing Machinery, New York, NY, USA, 59¨C66. https://doi.org/10.1145/2818346.2820758
+Association for Computing Machinery, New York, NY, USA, 59â€“66. https://doi.org/10.1145/2818346.2820758

 The dataset can be downloaded from [https://web.eecs.umich.edu/~mihalcea/downloads.html](https://web.eecs.umich.edu/~mihalcea/downloads.html).